lee025/instaPic/README.md

   %p= @pic.description
 ```

+## User Profile
+The user profile is accessible through the navigation bar.
+The user can view the number of pictures he/she has posted as well as the pictures that they've liked.

 ## Future directions
-- User Profile
+[x] User Profile
-- Like/Unlike Comments
+[] Like/Unlike Comments
-- Follow Other Users
+[] Follow Other Users
-- Search
+[] Search